-This was joined in 1937 by a separate 2ft 6in (762 mm) gauge line, running for about 53km (50km in Nepal) from Bizalpura via Janakpur to Jaynagar (India), where there is interchange with a metre gauge line of the Indian Railways network.
+The original line was joined in 1937 by a separate 2ft 6in (762 mm) gauge line, running for about 53km (50km in Nepal) from Bizalpura via Janakpur to Jaynagar (India), where there was interchange with a line of the Indian Railways network.
+The section from Bizalpura to Janakpur closed in 2001 following a bridge collapse.
+The remaining 29km of the line from Janakpur to Jaynagar continued in operation, albeit rather erratically, for local passenger traffic with some freight until 2014, when it was closed for conversion to broad gauge.
+It is planned to reopen this section in 2017 as a branch of Indian Railways.

 Around 2010, proposals emerged for several major new railways.
 A 945km electrified line is planned to run the length of the country from Kakarvhitta in the east to Bhim Datta in the west, continuing to the Indian border at Gaddachowki.
 Construction of the first 5km section near Simara commenced in 2014.
 A number of smaller projects totalling some 180km are proposed, mainly concerning cross-border connections with India.
 A feasibility study for a metro system in the capital, Kathmandu, was initiated in 2012.